 Whether people have become more open about expressing themselves, or our society has just fallen that much farther out of touch with the natural world, there’s now criticism for all regulated forms of hunting and fishing.
 Fish and Game Departments across the country are regularly bombarded with seething disdain for promoting the hunting of natural resources.
 Buzz-terms like “trophy hunting”, “apex predator”, and “self-regulation” have all grown eight hairy legs as they scurry across the pages of editorials and social media posts.
 These terms have been taken far from their original meaning as they’re now regularly juxtaposed in pseudoscience to display a narrative that is flawed, exaggerated, and tiredly over-used.
 The suggestion that some “top predators” are above the line of wildlife management has paved the way for a new brand of eco-activist who not only refuses to see the forest for the trees – but becomes outright unhinged if you suggest plucking a few of the leaves.

-The false narrative suggesting wildlife needs no human intervention has since given the excuse to the masses that wildlife populations will “deal with themselves”.
-When the science doesn’t add up with this narrative, those opposed find different science; or just misinterpret what’s already been printed - much like the homeowners above twisting a scientific study to justify hand feeding wild bears.
-This is what the rest of us down here on planet earth call denial – and some people’s lack of admittance for scientific facts leads me to classify all the examples above as a mental illness, rather than a form of “animal advocacy”.
+The reckless narrative suggesting wildlife needs no human intervention has since given the excuse to the masses that wildlife populations will “deal with themselves”.
+When the science doesn’t add up with this narrative, those opposed find different science; or just misinterpret what’s already been printed - much like homeowners twisting science to justify hand feeding wild bears.
+This is what some would call denial – and some people’s lack of admittance for scientific facts leads me to want to classify the examples above as a mental illness, rather than a form of “animal advocacy”.

 Rather than face facts that wildlife needs management in the shadow of man’s presence, more folks seem to jump on the bandwagons of magical “cure-alls” to justify dealing with the very real constraints of overpopulation.
 Too many bear?
 Relocate them to another state where they’ll be someone else’s problem.
 Too many deer?
 Feed them birth control and leave your guns on the shelf.
 Too many beaver?
 Forget those traps and install culvert pipes that require constant maintenance.
-Anything but the perceived blood-sport of “killing” that animal for food or fur!
+Anything but the perceived blood-sport of “killing” that animal for food or fur.

 While these remedies may have their place in certain instances, they do not address the immediate issue – in an attempt to save every individual animal from ourselves, we subject these animals to a darker fate.
-This sits just fine with many of these folks today – the attitude is one that it doesn’t really matter how wild animals die, as long as man had no hand in it and society doesn’t have to see it.
-Bury our heads in the sand – and to think many of these same individuals strongly support climate change, but balk at the basic scientific principals of regulated wildlife management.
+This sits just fine with many of these folks today – the attitude is one that it doesn’t really matter how wild animals die, so long as man had no hand in it and society doesn’t have to see it.
+Bury our heads in the sand – and to think, many of these same individuals strongly support climate change, but balk at the basic scientific principals of regulated wildlife management.

 Time To Face The Music

 Long gone are the days of chaining one’s self to a tree to stop the timber harvests.
 We’ve since learned that selective harvest of timber actually benefits forests and wildlife in the long run.
 We’ve come to terms that its better to use some of this timber for paper products, homes, etc. rather than allowing nature to control the cull through forest fires and other natural disasters.
 It seems the old days of standing up to “the man” with the chainsaw has been replaced by a new “cause” to rally – the Fish and Game Departments, who have taken the brunt of the beating from those who mentally can’t grasp man’s place in the food chain.
-The popular cry as of late has been to suggest unfairness with regard to Departments laws pertaining to hunting activities – with some calling for “equal say” in wildlife decision making.
+The popular cry as of late has been to suggest unfairness with regard to Departments laws pertaining to hunting activities – some calling for “new representation” in wildlife decision making.